CU-SCE/SCE-CU/README.md

 ## Folder 1: **Days Since Last Fire Calculation**

 This model calculates the number of days since the most recent fire.
 The core functionality of this model is based on MODIS imagery data.
-The process involves:

 ## Folder 2: **MESMA**